kienlef/kienlef.github.io/docs/_docs/key_statements.md

 Note, that I that I tried to map the quote towards its origin

+Crawling
-\runinhead{Crawling} Collecting quotes is diligent but routine piece of work, making sense out of it might be data science
+: Collecting quotes is diligent but routine piece of work, making sense out of it might be data science

+Big Data
-\runinhead{Big Data} Handling big data is an art not a value by its own.
+: Handling big data is an art not a value by its own.

-\runinhead{Innovation}
+Innovation
-Innovation comes from small teams that work directly with customers. @WernerVogel, Amazon
+: Innovation comes from small teams that work directly with customers. @WernerVogel, Amazon

+Machine Intelligence
-\runinhead{Machine Intelligence} There is no machine intelligence without (knowledge) representation
+: There is no machine intelligence without (knowledge) representation

+Automation
-\runinhead{Automation} automating a bad process will just make you fail faster
+: automating a bad process will just make you fail faster

+Learning
-\runinhead{Learning} Mastering data science is a learning journey.
+: mastering data science is a learning journey.
 You can't know everything right at the beginning, however, you need a long term standing and know it all attitude.

+Customer
-\runinhead{Customer}{The customer is the only reason why a company exists}
+: The customer is the only reason why a company exists @Peter Drucker

+Careers
-\runinhead{Careers} Successful careers are not planned: they develop when people are prepared for opportunities because they know their strengths, their method of work, and their values
+: Successful careers are not planned: they develop when people are prepared for opportunities because they know their strengths, their method of work, and their values

+Projects
-\runinhead{Projects} It is easy to prioritize new projects when the engineers really know the customer.
+: It is easy to prioritize new projects when the engineers really know the customer.

+CTO Challenge
-\runinhead{CTO Challenge} Transform ideas from exploitative money to operative investment
+: Transform ideas from exploitative money to operative investment

+ROI Challenge
-\runinhead{ROI Challenge} prove me the return-of-invest before I will spent my budget in this long term endeavor
+: prove me the return-of-invest before I will spent my budget in this long term endeavor

+Mindset
-\runinhead{Mindset} nearly all projects driven by engineer mindset will push use case to the optimization problem
+: nearly all projects driven by engineer mindset will push use case to the optimization problem

+Concentration
-\runinhead{Concentration} A fragmented day is a lazy day
+: A fragmented day is a lazy day

+Business Translator
-\runinhead{Business Translator} each business translator has to understand the market, the customer, the product, and the technology
+: each business translator has to understand the market, the customer, the product, and the technology

+Technology cycle
-\runinhead{Technology cycle} Technology always follows the same path from primitive, via complex, to simple
+: Technology always follows the same path from primitive, via complex, to simple
-@Antonne de Saint ex
+@Antoine de Saint-Exupéry